aknobloch/ghost-theme/README.md

 This is the theme I use on my [personal website](aarondevelops.com).
 It's modified slightly from the [default Casper theme](https://github.com/TryGhost/Casper).
+To install this theme, zip the entire contents of this repository.
+Then, in your Ghost admin page, go to settings (gear on the bottom left), Design, and then select "Change theme" in the bottom left corner.
+You can then select "Upload theme" in the upper right, and select the ZIP file previously created.

+You may also be interested in [Setting up Prism with Ghost](https://aarondevelops.com/setting-up-prism-with-ghost/).